RalphBacon/LGT8F328P-Arduino-Clone-Chip-ATMega328P/README.md

 Or you can have a Pro-Micro sized device that will require a USB-to-Serial adapter to program.
 <img src="images/proMicro sized%20LGT8F328P.JPG" width="25%">

-The 5 simple steps to get a LGT8F328P-based board running at 32MHz are listed on my GitHub. https://github.com/RalphBacon/LGT8F328P-Arduino-Clone-Chip-ATMega328P
+The 6 simple steps to get a LGT8F328P-based board running at 32MHz are listed on my GitHub. https://github.com/RalphBacon/LGT8F328P-Arduino-Clone-Chip-ATMega328P

-## 5 Simple Steps to get a LGT8F328P-based board it running at 32MHz
+## 6 Simple Steps to get a LGT8F328P-based board running at 32MHz

 **1 Download the LogicGreen zipped resources here**
 https://github.com/LGTMCU/Larduino_HSP